ilopezfr/Self-Driving-Car-Engineering/CarND-P05-Vehicle-Detection/README.md

 In this step is where we detect the vehicles by applying sliding window search.
 This algorithm is implemented in 2-steps:

 1. Pyramid search or Scale search: We slide the windows across the image at different scales.
 This is good to detect objects in varying sizes, like cars driving on the road that are at different distances from me.
 This method is applied using `get_sliding_windows` in  `process` of class ObjectDetector.
-This method in-turn calls method `get_sliding_windows` passing it a different scale (or image size) on each iteration. get_sliding_windows returns an array of window points (rectangles).
-The windows are slid across the image with an amount of overlap that is configured--The pipeline I used 80% of overlap.
+This method in-turn calls method `get_sliding_windows` passing it a different scale (or image size) on each iteration.
+1get_sliding_windows1 returns an array of window points (rectangles).
+The windows are slid across the image with an amount of overlap that is configured--In the pipeline I used 80% of overlap.
 Also the pipeline ignores the top of the image that doesn't corresponds with the road.
 2. Slide the windows.
 Here's we pass a list of windows previously computed to the `find_objects()` function and loop thought all them.
 Each one of them is run through the feature extraction and classificaiton pipeline.
 Finally, it returns a list with the prediction hits.

 These are the results applying the sliding window search method to the test images.